 - Little cups or something to hold your watered down paint

-Around here we keep things SIMPLE!
+Around here we keep things SIMPLE by doing more with less!
 Every craft project is created from the same master list of supplies so that you can actually fit crafting with your family into your hectic life without it feeling like another thing that you have to cross off of the to-list.
 Find your joy in creating together.
-Just fill your bag, and you are ready.
+Just fill your bag, and you’re ready.

 Step 2: Glue

-- Place the drawn constellation on a piece of newspaper
+- Place the printed constellation on top of newspaper

 - Connect the stars (or go over the lines) to form the constellation with Elmer’s glue.
 Be aware that if you are using a darker paper, there will be some “bleeding” of the glue which makes the area around the constellation look like it has a kind of “glow”.